openzipkin/brave/instrumentation/messaging/RATIONALE.md

 Finally, this approach has been in use since late 2017, when we refined our only messaging instrumentation, `kafka-clients`, to support message processing.
 By re-using known working practice, we have less risk in abstraction.

+## Why don't we define a message ID for tools lacking one, such as Kafka?

+Typical message ID formats encode multiple components such as a broker ID or network address, destination, timestamp or offset.
+It may be tempting to compose a format to include the dimensions that likely pinpoint a message when there's no format defined by the library.
+For example, in Kafka, we could compose a format like `topic-partition-offset` to ensure `MessagingRequest.id()` would not be `null`, and people can access not-yet-standard fields such as partition or offset.

+If we did that, we'd add overhead with the only consumer being tracing itself.
+It would fail as a correlation field with other libraries as by definition our format would be bespoke.
+Moreover, higher layers of abstraction which might have a defined message ID format could be confused with ours.
+Later, if that same tool creates a message ID format, it would likely be different than ours.

+For reasons including these, if there's no canonical format, we opt out of synthesizing a message ID and just return `null`.